 5 Rules of Influencer Marketing That You Must Know as a Marketeer

-Zeroed in on influencer marketing as a part of your brand’s marketing strategy?
+Zeroed in on influencer marketing as a part of your brand’s digital marketing strategy?
 Before you get down to your drawing board to draft the first blueprint, you must know the rules that guide you!

 Let’s get started.

 - Select the Right Channel of Influence– If you are a brand which needs visual involvement with the audience; Instagram, YouTube and Pinterest would be your natural choice.
 If you are more inclined towards generating higher quality content through conversations – Facebook, LinkedIn, Twitter should be higher on your priority list.
 You could also have a dipstick carried out on these channels to locate your kind of audience or spaces where they are listening actively to brands like yours.

 - Select the Right Influencers – It is a good idea to study the social presence of the influencers before you select them.
 Look at the quality of engagement they are able to generate with their followers.
 If the kind of social conversations they are initiating, are of the nature you would have liked to generate with your brand, go for them.
 While the number of followers is an important criterion, it is prudent to have a weighted balance of quality over quantity.
 Find someone whose social page matches the personality of your brand.